Forward-Backward Reasoning in Large Language Models for Mathematical Verification: Related Work

-\textbf{Backward Reasoning} (or \textbf{Backward Chaining}) \citep{pettit1989backward, russell1995artificial, khot2021text, liang2021explainable, yu2023nature} starts with an answer and works backward to determine the sequence of steps or conditions necessary to reach this goal.
-Backward reasoning is particularly useful in domains where the answer is known, e.g., automated theorem provers \citep{russell1995artificial, rocktaschel2016learning, wang2020learning, kazemi2022lambada, poesia2023peano}.
-Different from them, we use backward reasoning to verify the candidate answer by checking whether a mask token can be successfully predicted when the candidate answer is provided.
-Recently, Self-Verification \citep{weng2022large} rewrites the question with an answer into a declarative statement before asking LLM to predict the masked token, while RCoT \citep{xue2023rcot} regenerates a sentence (a sequence of tokens) in the question conditioning on the answer and detects whether there is factual inconsistency in the constructed question through three complicated steps.
+\textbf{Backward Reasoning}.
+Backward reasoning (a.k.a. backward chaining)~\citep{pettit1989backward, russell1995artificial, khot2021text, liang2021explainable, yu2023nature} starts with an answer and works backward to verify the sequence of steps or conditions necessary to reach this answer.
+Backward reasoning is particularly useful in domains when the answer is known, e.g., in automated theorem provers~\citep{russell1995artificial, rocktaschel2016learning, wang2020learning, kazemi2022lambada, poesia2023peano}.
+Recently, Self-Verification~\citep{weng2022large} rewrites the question with an answer into a declarative statement and then asks the LLM to predict the masked number.
+RCoT~\citep{xue2023rcot} regenerates a sentence (a sequence of tokens) in the question conditioning on the answer and detects whether there is factual inconsistency in the constructed question through three complicated steps.
 The complicated checking procedure may lead to inaccurate verification.
-In contrast, for creating backward questions, we simply append a template to the original question without any rewriting and reconstruction; for verification, the proposed FOBAR just needs to check whether the number is predicted correctly by string comparison, which is much simpler and more accurate.
+In contrast, for creating backward questions, we simply append a template to the original question without additional rewriting and reconstruction; for verification, the proposed FOBAR just needs to check whether the number is predicted correctly by string comparison, which is much simpler and more accurate.
 Furthermore, the proposed FOBAR combines forward and backward reasoning together for verification, while Self-Verification and RCoT use backward reasoning alone.
 Different from MetaMath~\cite{yu2023metamath} which uses backward reasoning to augment questions for finetuning, we focus on using backward reasoning for verification.